Angelo Monticelli

-Angelo Monticelli (1778 – 1837) was an Italian neoclassical painter.
+Angelo Monticelli (1778–1837) was an Italian neoclassical painter.

 He was a pupil of Andrea Appiani.
-He painted the second sipario or curtain for La Scala Theater in Milan (1821), as well as for the theater in Pesaro.
+He painted the second sipario or curtain for La Scala Theatre in Milan (1821), as well as for the theatre in Pesaro.

-A painter Angiolo Monticelli (1678-1749) is stated as a Bolognese landscape painter, who studied under Marcantonio Franceschini.
-It is unclear if he is related to either this Angelo, or to Andrea Monticelli.
+The painter Angiolo Monticelli (1678–1749) is stated as a Bolognese landscape painter, who studied under Marcantonio Franceschini.
+It is unclear if he was related to either this Angelo or to Andrea Monticelli.